How do credit card numbers get stolen?

 If you're using a device that is connected to a publicly shared internet connection, you are vulnerable to hackers.
 For example, let's say you're at your favorite coffee shop and you automatically connect to their public Wi-Fi.
 If you decide to take care of some bills or other banking business on your phone from inside this coffee shop, you are at risk of cybercriminals hacking into your device through this Wi-Fi channel.

-Avoid making online purchases or doing anything where you reveal your credit card or bank account details unless you're sure you are using a password protected Wi-Fi connection.
-Any public place that offers “guest" Wi-Fi access without a password is risky to do any kind of online shopping or banking on.
+Any public place that offers “guest" Wi-Fi access without a password can be risky to do any kind of online shopping or banking on.

 Data breaches